rigelminer/rigel/README.md

           --fan-control t:[70;100][_;_-_]
               adjust fan so that core temperature <= 70, memory temperature <= 100,
               with no restrictions on the fan speed

+      --autolykos2-prebuild <AUTOLYKOS2_PREBUILD>
+          Enables or disables autolykos2 dataset prebuild.
+Default is on.

+          Possible values: on, off
+          If the prebuild is enabled for a GPU but there is not enough free memory to hold two datasets, the miner will fall back to using a single dataset and prebuild will be disabled.

+          Comma-separated list of values can be used to set values per-GPU To skip a GPU, set the corresponding value to underscore `_`

+          Examples:
+          --autolykos2-prebuild on,off,on
+              enables prebuild for GPU#0 and GPU#2 and disables for GPU#1

+          [default: ]

       --zil-countdown
           Enables Zilliqa countdown timer